-For a Veteran who did not receive a medal until after discharge, and who seeks a decal representing this medal, a copy of the military orders or a copy of the citation will serve as proof of eligibility.
+If a Veteran did not receive a medal until after discharge, and who wants a decal representing this medal, a copy of the military orders or copy of the citation may be used.

-An honorably discharged Veteran may obtain up to three sets of Special Veterans' plates and decals.
-There is no additional fee for a special Veteran or disability special Veteran plate and the fee for a set of decals is $5.00 per set.
+An honorably discharged Veteran may obtain up to three sets of Special Veterans' plates and decals, the cost of the decals is $5 per set.
+There is no additional fee for a special Veteran or disability special Veteran plate.
 There is no fee for replacement decals.

 Maine Veterans Commemorative Decal Sample Page

 Maine Bureau of Motor Vehicles Branch Offices Directory

 What are my Maine Military and Veterans Health and Insurance Benefits?

 TRICARE Reserve Select Health Insurance: TRICARE Reserve Select is a premium-based plan, available worldwide for Selected Reserve, (Reserve and National Guard) and their Families who meet the following qualifications: